armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 title: Armory Deployments Getting Started Guide
 description: Use this self-service guide to prepare your environment and then install the Armory Deployments Plugin, which allows you to deploy apps incrementally based on criteria you set.
 exclude_search: true
-toc_hide: true
+# toc_hide: true
 ---

 {{< include "early-access-feature.html" >}}

 ## Overview

-The Armory Deployments Plugin provides a single stage solution (called K8s Progressive in the UI)for deploying an app using a Canary Deployment Strategy to your Kubernetes clusters.
+The Armory Deployments Plugin provides a single stage solution (called Kubernetes Progressive in the UI)for deploying an app using a Canary Deployment Strategy to your Kubernetes clusters.
 For example, you can configure a new deployment to serve 10% of the traffic initially and then increment from there.
 The deployment can only progress if the criteria you set are met, either a wait time or manually approval.
 These criteria give you a chance to evaluate the state of the deployment to make sure things are working as intended.

+This guide walks you through the following:

+- Registering your Armory Enterprise environment
+- Installing the Armory Agent, which is required for Armory Deployments
+- Connecting to Armory Cloud services
+- Installing the Armory Deployments plugin
+- Deploying a "hello world" manifest

 ## Requirements